I would like to purchase 2-3 amazon puffers Russell

 Fish Keeping Difficulty

-The Albino Tiger Barb is a very hardy fish and a great fish for beginners.
-They are usually not very picky eaters and will take and thrive on quality flake foods.
-As with any inbred fish, they can be a bit weaker then the actual fish they originate from.
-Their tank does need to be kept clean as they are susceptible to ich.
-With clean, clear well filtered water; these fish will do very well.
-Do take caution picking their tank mates as they will nip the fins of slow swimming and long finned fish.
+The Albino Tiger Barb is very hardy and a great choice for the beginning aquarist.
+They are usually not picky eaters and will thrive on quality flake foods.
+As with any inbred fish, however, the Albino is a bit weaker than the regular Tiger Barb.
+Their tank must be kept clean as they are susceptible to ich.
+With clean, clear, well-filtered water, these fish will do very well.
+Be cautious when selecting tankmates as Albino Tiger Barbs will nip the fins of slow-swimming and long-finned fish.

 Aquarium Hardiness: Very Hardy